nojronatron/nojronatron.github.io/continuing-education/github-foundations-cert-notes.md

 - [References](#references)
 - [Footer](#footer)

+## Search and Organize Repo History using GitHub

+- [x] Find relevant issues and PRs.
+- [x] Search history to find context.
+- [x] Make connections to help others find info.

+### Searching GitHub

+Use GitHub "Sidebar" (the search box next to the Octocat icon) for results:

+- Repositories
+- Commits
+- Issues
+- Discussions
+- Packages
+- Marketplace
+- Topics
+- Wikis
+- Users

+Use Filter Clauses:

+- Used by some providers, ignored by others.
+- Without any clauses, GitHub Sidebar Search is global.
+- There are too many to list (common ones follow).
+- `is:open`
+- `is:issue`
+- `assignee@...`: Specific GitHub user assigned to a WOrk Item.
+- `author:...`: Specific GitHub user.
+- `in:...`: Area such as comments.
+- Specific area of GitHub such as `sidebar` can be used by name.
+- `-linked:...`: Linked to a pr, issues, etc.

+Context Search:

+- Open a GitHub Tabs and use its Search Bar instead.
+- Focuses on the context of the Tab e.g. Issues, Pull Requests, etc.

+Git Blame:

+- Displays Commit History for a file.
+- Identify user that Committed and when it was done.
+- Commit changes are displayed with the username/id.
+- Can be _aliased_ to "git praise" or another command to sound less judgemental.
+- Display within GitHub web UI.
+- IDE Extensions can also display Git Blame data right in the IDE UI.

+Cross Linking:

+- Issues, Commits, etc.
+- Syntax is: precede with `#` then select from the dropdown a list of Issues, PRs and other GitHub items.
+- Use `@mention` to notify the GitHub user they can participate in the discussion, or other work item type.

 ## Manage Repo Changes With Pull Requests

-- [ ] Review use of Branches.
+- [x] Review use of Branches.
-- [ ] Define and Create a Pull Request.
+- [x] Define and Create a Pull Request.
-- [ ] Pull Request states.
+- [x] Pull Request states.
-- [ ] Mange Pull Requests to a Base Branch
+- [x] Mange Pull Requests to a Base Branch

-## Branches and Pull Requests
+### Branches and Pull Requests

 Branch: